jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

 An example of this issue occurs when you draw a wide table.

-If you use multibyte characters to draw a table, an edge line will have a big weight.
+If you use multi-byte characters to draw a table, an edge line will have a big weight.
 It may exceed `&smc`, and make the line highlighted as a comment instead of a table.

 ## My syntax item has a negative impact on Vim's performance!